 - E enquiries@hilling…manorschool.org.uk

-- A special independent school for pupils aged from 3 to 19
+- A special independent school for boys and girls aged from 3 to 19.

 - Boarding: No

 - Pupils: 198